NeptuneMagicSauce/CatPi/README.md

 - optional: use value() because it checks, not operators * or -> because they don't check
 - icon back: bigger, nicer
 - rename wait widgets
+- settings menu to easy-change in dedicated menu